MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

     -   Provide users with the ability to track and revoke their protected documents, if these features are supported by your [Azure RMS subscription](https://technet.microsoft.com/dn858608).
 For more information, see [Track and revoke your files](../rms-client/sharing-app-track-revoke.md) from the [RMS sharing application user guide](../rms-client/sharing-app-user-guide.md).

-    -   Implement a bring your own key solution (BYOK) so that your tenant key for Azure Rights Management is generated on-premises according to your IT policies, and securely transferred to Microsoft by using a Hardware Security Module (HSM).
+    -   Implement a bring your own key solution (BYOK) so that your tenant key for Azure Rights Management is generated on-premises according to your IT policies, and securely transferred to Microsoft by using a hardware security module (HSM).
 For more information, see [Planning and implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md).

 ## Next steps